John Ellis Martineau: Education and career

 Born on December 2, 1873, in Clay County, Missouri, to Sarah Hetty Lamb and Gregory Martineau, a farmer recently arrived from Quebec, Canada, Martineau received an Artium Baccalaureus degree in 1896 from the Arkansas Industrial University (now the University of Arkansas) and a Bachelor of Laws in 1899 from the University of Arkansas School of Law.
 He entered private practice in Little Rock, Arkansas starting in 1899.
 He was a member of the Arkansas House of Representatives from 1903 to 1905.
 He was a Chancellor for the Arkansas Chancery Court for the First Chancery District from 1907 to 1927.

 Grant of habeas corpus

-While serving on the chancery court, Martineau issued a writ of habeas corpus for defendants in the criminal prosecutions arising out of the Elaine Race Riot in Phillips County in eastern Arkansas.
+While serving on the chancery court, Martineau issued a writ of habeas corpus for defendants in the criminal prosecutions arising out of the Elaine massacre in Phillips County in eastern Arkansas.
 Although the Arkansas Supreme Court later vacated that order, it allowed the defendants enough time to avoid execution and to seek habeas corpus relief in federal court.
 Their guilty verdicts were eventually reversed by the United States Supreme Court in its decision in Moore v.
 Dempsey.